DiddiLeija/DiddiLeija.github.io/index.md

 ## Table of contents

+Find good pages about me, on a more personal level:

-- [My programming story](http://diddileija.github.io/my_story).
+- [My programming story](http://diddileija.github.io/my_story.md).
 There, you can read my story since I started to write programs.